chemisus/angular-module/README.md

                             // providers for 'a', 'b', and the run provider above would be called on the App
                             // module.
 Any calls from here on out will be called on the App module, and the
                             // placeholder will no longer be used.
 The official App module is returned.
-  .value('c', 'C')          // Creates a value, then returns the official module.
+  .value('c', 'C');         // Creates a value, then returns the official module.
 ```

 ## Installation